franklinqin0/blog/docs/views/about.md

 I was a voluntary teacher in CJ, Guizhou, China from September to December 2019.

-I was a full stack engineer and developed a course scheduling system at a tech startup in Guangzhou, China.
+I developed a course scheduling system for my high school during summer 2020.

-Now I am studying CS, German, violin.
+Now I am studying CS, OR, German and violin.

 I love writing blogs in [Markdown](https://daringfireball.net/projects/markdown/syntax), b/c it's simple and down-to-earth, just like me.